RikoNyberg/matsulm/README.md

 --------------------------------------------------------------------------------

-**MatsuLM** is a simple Neural Language Modeling (NLM) toolkit to help the research and development of neural language models.
-MatsuLM is build on top of [PyTorch](https://github.com/pytorch/pytorch) and it is offering simplified tools to modify, train, and track NLM training.
+**MatsuLM** is a simple Neural Network Language Modeling (NNLM) toolkit to help the research and development of neural language models.
+MatsuLM is build on top of [PyTorch](https://github.com/pytorch/pytorch) and it is offering simplified tools to modify, train, and track NNLM training.

 This tool was made for the [Department of Signal Processing and Acoustics](https://www.aalto.fi/en/department-of-signal-processing-and-acoustics) at [Aalto University](https://www.aalto.fi/en) as a Master's Thesis.
 The Master's Thesis can be found in here: [MatsuLM](https://riko.io/matsulm)